-And just in case that's not convincing enough for you, know this: Nutrient gaps are associated with shorter sleep, an impaired immune system, low mood, suboptimal bone health, poor mitochondrial function, and DNA damage, among other things.
+And just in case that's not convincing enough for you, know this: Nutrient gaps are associated with shorter sleep5, an impaired immune system6, low mood, suboptimal bone health, poor mitochondrial function2, and DNA damage7, among other things.

 By closing these gaps, we support our body's ability to function optimally.
-In fact, research suggests that doing so with the help of a multivitamin can support cognition and promote heart health, immune health, vision, and metabolic function.*
+In fact, research suggests that doing so with the help of a multivitamin can support cognition8 and promote heart health, immune health, vision, and metabolic function8.*

 And in the case of a premium multivitamin with the incremental benefits of botanicals and targeted bioactives, then, your daily nutritional support just got upgraded further to a variety of cellular functions, longevity, and overall well-being.*

 The bottom line.